-The holders of an aggregate of 41,304,600 shares of our common stock or their permitted transferees are also entitled to short-form registration rights.
+Following the completion of this offering, the holders of an aggregate of shares of our common stock or their permitted transferees are also entitled to short-form registration rights.
 If we are eligible to file a registration statement on Form S-3, these holders have the right, upon written request from holders of these shares, to have such shares registered by us if the proposed aggregate offering price of the shares to be registered by the holders requesting registration is at least \$1.0 million, subject to exceptions set forth in the investors' rights agreement.